ladybug-tools/spider/gbxml-viewer/r11/README.md

 * Files are no more than a few hundred lines
 * Code is simple, plain-vanilla JavaScript
-* Every JavaScript files has an accompanying standalone HTML file for testing purposes
+* Every JavaScript file has an accompanying standalone HTML file for testing purposes
+* Every JavaScript file has its own name space so you can quickly identify the location of variables and functions

 The various modules are described below.
+They are list in alphabetical order of their three letter folder/ name-space id.

 ## gbXML Viewer Duplicate Adjacent Spaces